Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks: Conclusion

 This work demonstrates the integration of dual formulation principles from classical homogenization theory into the PINN framework for computing effective properties of thermoconductive composites.
 The dual approach provides not only theoretically guaranteed bounds on homogenized parameters but also serves as a practical diagnostic tool for identifying convergence failures that might otherwise go undetected in standard PINN implementations.

-We examined the effectiveness of dual formulations within two primary strategies for addressing PINN limitations with discontinuous materials: smooth approximation of material coefficients in strong-form PINNs, and variational formulations with both spectral and neural network test function bases.
+We examined the effectiveness of dual formulations within two primary strategies for addressing PINN limitations with discontinuous materials: (i) smooth approximation of material coefficients in strong-form PINNs, and (ii) variational formulations with both spectral and neural network test function bases.
 Our findings reveal fundamental trade-offs between these approaches.
-Strong-form PINNs achieve superior accuracy for sufficiently smooth material approximations but require careful calibration of the smoothing parameter to avoid catastrophic failure.
+Strong-form PINNs achieve superior accuracy for sufficiently smooth material approximations but require careful calibration of the smoothing parameter to avoid catastrophic(and unidentifiable without the duality gap calculation ) failure.
 VPINNs, though computationally more demanding and sensitive to test function selection, offer greater robustness by directly accommodating discontinuous material properties.

 The primal-dual framework enhances the reliability of PINN-based homogenization by providing complementary solutions that bound the true effective properties.
 The gap between primal and dual estimates serves as an intrinsic quality metric, enabling practitioners to assess solution reliability without reference solutions.